-Schedule of Reduced Work-Deductions sheet.
-(Figure CA-5) The completion this worksheet is mandatory if you chose not to take the reduced credit in either section of Form 3523.
+Schedule of Reduced Deductions Worksheet.
+(Figure CA-5) The completion of this worksheet is mandatory if you chose not to take the reduced credit in either section of Form 3523.

 Explanation of reduction.
-Give a brief identification of the deduction you reduced in 30 characters or less.
+Give a brief identification

+of the deduction you reduced in 30 characters or less.